Skip to main content

 “I knew you were fearless but never imagined this.”
 She shook her head with a reassuring smile, “Trust me Abhaya, Ami Bhalo Achi.
 I have never been this liberated and valued in my life.”

-The car honked again urgently making Abhaya promise to continue the conversation later and walk away.
+The car honked again urgently, making Abhaya promise to continue the conversation later and walk away.
 Kalyani watched her go and sighed before stepping back into the room and touching Sharat’s forehead to check his temperature.
-He moved a little making her withdraw back and lay still as Kalyani stared at him teary-eyed.
+He moved a little, making her withdraw back and lie still as Kalyani stared at him, teary-eyed.

 He put his glasses back on as she entered the room, the sound of her anklets preceding her arrival as Abhaya quietly shut the door behind her.

 “I will take some fruits for Didi tomorrow.”
 She said as she wiped her forehead and removed the keys from her anchol.
-Swadhin nodded as he half turned towards her in his chair, and watched her making the bed.
+Swadhin nodded as he half turned towards her in his chair and watched her make the bed.

 “Did you talk to her?”
 He asked unsurely.
 “Get your questions answered?”

 “Mostly.”
 She nodded.
-“I realised she had more questions than me.”
+“I realised she had more questions than I have.”
 Swadhin nodded.

 “And did you tell her… erm… about staying with you?”
 He asked unsurely.
 Abhaya’s hand stopped at the bedspread she was straightening as she looked up at him with a sigh.